 However, we always recommend that you upgrade to the most recent version possible.
 The program constantly evolves, old bugs are fixed and new features are added.

-If there are two technicians who work simultaneously, you need a two-operator license.
+If there are two technicians who work simultaneously, you need a two-tech license.
 Again, each technician can install this license on any number of computers so long as there are only two technicians working with the license at any given time.

 No, you cannot add a free license key to the License key storage if there already is a commercial license key.
 Learn more about adding multiple license keys.

 However, multiple Viewers each registered with either a free or a commercial key(s) can work together.
 For example, they can connect to the same remote Host or Agent.